-Get a sense of how life used to be in Jamaica at the Rhodes Hall Plantation - a historic property and working plantation set on a private 550 acre (222 hectare) estate, 5 mi (8 km) outside of Negril.
+Get a sense of how life used to be in Jamaica at the Rhodes Hall Plantation - a historic property and working plantation set on a private 550-acre (222-hectare) estate, 5 miles (8 km) outside of Negril.

 You can visit, go horse riding or stay at the estate, which has two private beaches (with no vendors allowed), a nature trail and a crocodile reserve.

 Operating since the 1700s, the plantation has its history in sugar cane and rum and several artifacts and copies are on display from the era, including the cauldrons originally used by slaves to boil down sugar cane.